mindset001/forth-space/FONT-SETUP.md

 - Andalus font is applied globally
 - Paragraph font is specifically applied to all `<p>` elements

+## Switching from Google Fonts to Local Fonts

+When you have your font files ready:

+1. Create a `fonts` directory inside `src/app` if it doesn't already exist
+2. Place your font files in this directory:
+   - `src/app/fonts/Andalus.woff2`
+   - `src/app/fonts/ParagraphFont.woff2`
+3. Update `src/app/fonts/fonts.ts` to use these local fonts:
+   - Uncomment the local font code at the bottom of the file
+   - Comment out or remove the Google Fonts code at the top

-If you encounter any issues, please ensure the font files are correctly named and placed in the `public/fonts/` directory.
+If you encounter any issues, ensure the font files are correctly named and placed in the right directories.